Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 - This solution assumes no interference from Policies deployed to your tenant preventing resources from being deployed.

-- The bicep templates included in this solution are not idempotent.
-Use the template for greenfield deployment only.

 - Get the repository to find the scripts.
 Clone the repository using following command.
 ```bash
 git clone git@github.com:Azure/Azure-Orbital-Analytics-Samples.git